-The Financial Stability department of the Central Bank of Iceland conducts analysis and functions as a regulator.
-The department issues semi-annual reports including analysis on key risks, macroeconomic environment, financial markets, external position, private sector analysis, operating results and key statistics of systemically important banks, stress tests, and international comparisons.
-The Central Bank sets rules on credit institutions' minimum liquid assets and rules on their funding ratios in foreign currency.
-The rules are based on the liquidity coverage ratio ("LCR") and net stable funding ratio ("NSFR"), which are based on the requirements.
-The aim of the liquidity rules is to mitigate credit institutions' liquidity risk by ensuring that they always have sufficient liquid assets to fulfil their obligations under stressed conditions over a specified period of time.
-The banks must fulfil requirements for both liquidity in foreign currency and overall liquidity.
-Rules on credit institutions' minimum NSFR in foreign currencies took effect in December 2014.
+The Financial Stability Department of the Central Bank conducts analysis and functions as a regulator.
+The department issues reports including analysis on key risks, macroeconomic environment, financial markets, external position, private sector analysis, operating results and key statistics of systemically important banks, stress tests, and international comparisons.
+Decisions on the application of macroprudential tools are either taken by the Financial Stability Committee or directly by the Central Bank.
+The Financial Stability Committee takes decisions on the use of capital buffers and borrower-based measures.
+Decisions are based on a thorough assessment of the current situation and outlook for the financial system.
+The Central Bank sets rules on credit institutions' minimum liquid assets (their respective liquidity cover ratio ("LCR")).
+The aim of the liquidity rules is to mitigate credit institutions' liquidity risk by ensuring that they always have sufficient liquid assets to fulfil their obligations under stressed conditions over a specified time period.
+Credit institutions must fulfil requirements for both liquidity in foreign currency and overall liquidity.
+The Central Bank also sets rules on credit institutions funding ratios in foreign currency (their respective net stable funding ratio ("NSFR")).
 The funding ratio is intended to ensure a minimum level of stable one-year funding in foreign currencies, thereby restricting the degree to which the commercial banks can rely on unstable short-term funding to finance long-term foreign-currency denominated lending.
-The rules on the funding ratio are intended to limit maturity mismatches and the extent to which the banks can depend on unstable short-term funding to finance long-term assets that could prove difficult to sell.

-The Central Bank also sets rules on credit institutions' foreign exchange balance so as to limit foreign exchange risk by preventing credit institutions' foreign exchange balances from exceeding defined limits.
+In addition, the Central Bank sets rules on credit institutions' foreign exchange balance so as to limit foreign exchange risk by preventing credit institutions' foreign exchange balances from exceeding defined limits.
+Finally, decisions on the use of capital flow management measures ("CFM") are taken by the Central Bank Governor and the three Deputy Governors.
+The CFM is intended to reduce the risk that could accompany excessive capital inflows, thereby supporting domestic economic policy and contributing to macroeconomic and financial stability.